pabloruiz55/Saleable/README.md

-# Saleable
+# Sellable
-A protocol for Saleable Smart Contracts
+A protocol for Sellable Smart Contracts

 ## Simple Summary
-The Saleable Contract protocol allows contracts to be sold in exchange of ether.
+The Sellable Contract protocol allows contracts to be sold in exchange of ether.

 ## Abstract
 The following discusses a protocol for smart contracts that can be sold by their owners.